 Origin Materials in Canada that has found a way to make plastic bottles using sawdust - a much more sustainable material when compared with petroleum or natural gas.
 Their technology makes carbon-negative, 100% plant-based PET - a type of plastic used in everything from clothing to cars.
 This plastic is more sustainable in that doesn't use fossil fuels.
 However, it still needs to be collected and recycled properly and it isn't biodegradable.

 For plastic to be sustainable it needs to be both biodegradable and certain applications - like one use wrapping - and using fossil resources to produce it needs to end.

 Metals can be sustainable.
-Look at aluminum.
+Look at aluminium.
 It is an infinitely recyclable material.
-Today, about 75 percent of all aluminum produced in history, nearly a billion tons, is still in use.
-It also takes up to 95 percent less energy to recycle than to produce primary aluminum, which also limits emissions, including greenhouse gases.
+Today, about 75 percent of all aluminium produced in history, nearly a billion tons, is still in use.
+It also takes up to 95 percent less energy to recycle than to produce primary aluminium, which also limits emissions, including greenhouse gases.

 The steel industry has been actively recycling for more than 150 years, not out of any sense of environmental stewardship but because it makes economic sense.
 It costs less money to recycle steel than to mine ore and process it into new steel.
 And since steel does not lose any of its inherent physical properties during the recycling process, and has drastically reduced energy and material requirements compared with refinement from iron ore, using and recycling steel properly is a more sustainable practice.

 Stone paper is a recent innovation developed as a more sustainable alternative to traditional wood-pulp paper.
 Leftover limestone or marble from local industry is converted into paper in a clean process that uses no water or chemicals and runs on solar.